Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 Moreover, as Figure~\ref{fig:integration-level} shows, except for~\cite{hanne_2009a}, none of the developed models have been implemented in practice.
-The reasons for this stated in the papers range from performance issues to missing practice-relevant constraints to uncertainty about the cost-benefit aspect of integration in practice.
-A more detailed overview and categorization of the mentioned reasons for missing practical implementation is provided Section~\ref{sec:gap}.
+The reasons for this stated in the papers range from performance issues over missing practice-relevant constraints to uncertainty about the cost-benefit aspect of integration in practice.
+A more detailed overview and categorization of the mentioned reasons for missing practical implementation is provided in Section~\ref{sec:gap}.

-\subsection{Cross Comparisons}
+\subsection{Cross comparisons}

-We now investigate connections that result from cross comparisons between the different aspects analysed in the previous subsections.
+We now investigate connections that result from cross comparisons between the different aspects analyzed in the previous subsections.

-First, we present findings concerning relationships associated with the modeling of transport capacity (see also Table~\ref{tab:paper_four_field}).
-Here, it can be seen that, among the 13 papers that use unit capacity, only~\cite{maka_2022a} includes maximum travel time constraints, while 5 out of the 8 papers that use capacities strictly larger than one include constraints on maximum travel times.
-This is because unit capacity models assume direct transport between origin and destination, which means optimizing travel times for patients is impossible.
-In models with larger capacities, however, longer tours involving simultaneous transport of several patients can be formed, which makes limiting patient travel times much more relevant.
+First, an interesting relationship between the modeling of transport capacity (see also Table~\ref{tab:paper_five_field}) and maximum travel time constraints can be observed.
+Of the 13 papers using unit capacity, only~\cite{maka_2022a} includes maximum travel time constraints.
+In contrast, five of the eight papers using larger capacities do so.
+This is because unit capacity problems assume direct transport between origin and destination, which means optimizing travel times for patients is irrelevant.
+Moreover, nine out of 13 papers studying unit capacity problems consider transport inside hospitals, where distances and travel times are so marginal that they are of little relevance~\cite{fiegl_2009a}.
+When larger capacities are considered, however, longer tours involving simultaneous transport of several patients can be formed, which makes limiting patient travel times much more relevant.

-Further modeling differences result from the area of application that the considered patient transport problem is intended to cover.
-If a model is intended to represent patient transport inside hospitals (15 of 22 papers), maximum travel times for patients are rarely considered (5 of 15 papers).
-On the one hand, this can be explained by the fact that unit capacity is often assumed for internal hospital transport (12 of 15 papers), which leads to a lower significance of travel times due to the resulting direct transport routes.
-On the other hand, it is pointed out in~\cite{fiegl_2009a} that the distances / travel times considered for patient transport within a hospital are so marginal that they are of little relevance for optimization.

-In models that exclusively model patient transport outside of hospital buildings (6 of 22 papers), transports are always assumed to be carried out with vehicles in the corresponding papers, and there is a higher interest in minimizing patient travel times and / or ensuring that maximum patient travel times are not exceeded~\cite{melachrinoudis_2005a,detti_2017a,zhang_2015a,nasir_2022a}.
-The reason for this is that capacities larger than one are considered, which results in tours involving several patient transports, so direct journeys between origin and destination can no longer be assumed for each patient.
-Another reason for minimizing travel times, especially vehicle travel times, is the additional cost of the vehicles that occurs during transport outside of hospitals buildings.